webpack/webpack.js.org/src/content/configuration/stats.md

     // (has precedence over local webpack defaults)
     all: undefined,

-    // Add asset Information
+    // Add asset information
     assets: true,

     // Sort assets by a field
     // You can reverse the sort with `!field`.
     // Some possible values: 'id' (default), 'name', 'size', 'chunks', 'failed', 'issuer'
-    // For a complete list of fields see the bottom of the page
+    // For a complete list of fields, see the bottom of the page
     assetsSort: 'field',

-    // Add build date and time information
+    // Add build’s date and time information
     builtAt: true,

     // Add information about cached (not built) modules